PyThaiNLP/PyThaiTTS-Demo/README.md

 license: apache-2.0
 ---

-# PyThaiNLP Demo
+# PyThaiTTS Demo

-This demo will online at [https://huggingface.co/spaces/pythainlp/pythainlp](https://huggingface.co/spaces/pythainlp/pythainlp).
+This demo will online at [https://huggingface.co/spaces/pythainlp/pythaitts](https://huggingface.co/spaces/pythainlp/pythaitts).
 You can fork and send your pull request to the project.

 Running: streamlit run app.py